unl-libraries/staff-listings/README.md

 Java file that queries an api for json personnel information  and updates a mysql database via jdbc This replaces the old harvest_people.py script

-Launch it from the update.sh bash script
+Launch it from the update.sh bash script.
+Can be setup as a cron job if desired.

 ## javascript that uses json feeds to produces listings formatted to match the local CMS specifications